Gunjō (manga): Manga

-Gunjō, written and illustrated by Ching Nakamura, debuted in Kodansha's seinen manga magazine Monthly Morning Two on June 26, 2007.
+Written and illustrated by Ching Nakamura, Gunjō debuted in Kodansha's seinen manga magazine Monthly Morning Two on June 26, 2007.
 The manga was canceled after 13 installments on June 22, 2009.
 Nakamura first planned to resume the manga as doujinshi; however, her plans changed after discussing with Shogakukan's Monthly Ikkis staff.
 The manga resumed publication in Monthly Ikki on February 25, 2010, and finished on January 25, 2012.
 Shogakukan collected its chapters in three tankōbon volumes, released from February 25, 2010, to May 30, 2012.